Welcome to Southend High School for Boys, whether you are a current student or are new to this outstanding Academy.

 Please note: it is not possible to guarantee that a particular subject will run.
 Occasionally, through lack of demand or staffing difficulties, we are obliged to cancel a subject in a particular year.
 If this proves likely for next year, students affected will be informed at the earliest opportunity.

 For timetabling purposes, the Sixth Form timetable is divided into four columns.
-These are published in the Sixth Form Brochure (click here) but are subject to modification as we strive to accommodate the optimum number of student preferences in any one year.
+These are published in the Sixth Form Prospectus (click here) but are subject to modification as we strive to accommodate the optimum number of student preferences in any one year.
 You will need to choose one subject from each column.

 The choice of A Level subjects is a personal one and should be based on